codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ## Encrypt variables for pipeline build runs

-When you run a pipeline manually, you can either add variables on the fly or change the value of existing variables for the build.
+When you run a pipeline manually, you can either add variables on the fly or change the value of existing variables for the specific run of the build.
-You can also encrypt the build variables, new and existing, at the same time.
+You can also encrypt the build-specific variables, new or existing, at the same time.

 1. Do one of the following:
   * From the Pipelines page, select the pipeline and click **Run** on the right.